laneyberm/School_District_Analysis/README.md

 #### Math and reading scores by grade

 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/grade_math_scores.png" width="250">
-The above is the math scores by grade per high school.
+The above is the average math score for each grade level from each school.
 We can note that we replaced Thomas High School 9th Grade with NaN.

 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/grade_reading_scores.png" width="250">
-The above is the reading scores by grade per high school.
+The above is the average reading score for each grade level from each school.
 We can note that we replaced Thomas High School 9th Grade with NaN.

 #### Scores by school spending
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/scores_by_spending.png" width="700">
-The above is the scores by school spending.
-We can note that there is an large difference in the % overall passing for the spending range of $586-630 from the original data.
+The above is the scores by school spending per student.

 #### Scores by school size
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/scores_by_size.png" width="700">
-  - Scores by school size
+ The above is the scores by school size

 #### Scores by school type
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/scores_by_type.png" width="700">
-  - Scores by school type
+ The above is the scores by school type

-### After running the python code, the following results were displayed in a text file for easy viewing:

 ## Summary
+By replacing the math and reading scores for nineth graders at Thomas High School with NaNs, we created a better analysis for the school board of the Math and Reading Test Scores.
+For the district, the % Passing Math, % Passing Reading and % Overall Passing was reduced.
 Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced.